Creating Custom Registration Fields

 - Change the text associated with the labels ( 'Your Profession' and 'Your Location' ).

-Step 2 - Adding the Edit Member screen fields
+Step 2 - Adding the Edit Customer screen fields

-Once we are finished, we want site admins to be able to edit the member details, just like they can with name, email, etc. To do this, we need to add our new fields to the Edit Member screen in Restrict Content Pro.
+Once we are finished, we want site admins to be able to edit the customer details, just like they can with name, email, etc. To do this, we need to add our new fields to the Edit Customer screen in Restrict Content Pro.

 Adding the fields is nearly identical to adding them to the registration and profile forms.
 The only difference is the hook name we use and the structure of the HTML.